DTPreda/feup-sope-proj/proj-2/README.md

 Code separation was heavily taken into account, as to follow the Single Responsibility Principle.
 Each module serves a distinct purpose, and here, it was decided to keep them in the same file due to the reduced size of each one, as well as the similarities between the objectives of each function.
 As such, the code can be broken down into 3 major components, which are:

-- main - The main function responsible for the creation and termination of each thread.
+- main - The main function responsible for the creation of each thread.

 - Requests - The set of functions responsible for creating the request, sending it and waiting for its response.
 The main functions belonging to this area are the ```request, request_setup, make_request and get_result ```